 - Non-traditional credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and previous formal training.
 Evaluations are made by qualified faculty and approved by the appropriate chief instructional officer.

-- A transfer student from a collegiate institution not accredited by the appropriate regional association or Council on Occupational Education may request an evaluation of transfer credits after completing fifteen (15) semester hours with a cumulative GPA of 2.0 or above.
+- A transfer student from a collegiate institution not accredited by the appropriate regional association may request an evaluation of transfer credits after completing fifteen (15) semester hours with a cumulative GPA of 2.0 or above.